raymondoyondi/Real-Estate-Marketplace/README.md

-# Real Estate App 🏠
+# Real Estate Marketplace 🏠

 A comprehensive digital marketplace built with **Ruby on Rails** that connects property buyers, sellers, and renters.
 This application allows users to list properties, browse available real estate, and manage inquiries through a streamlined, user-friendly interface.